Fithos/tgp/README.md

 Following the rules of task aggregation, 15 tasks out of 16 are aggregated, resulting in a single entry in the aggregated task trace.

-**Note:** more details on the script and its parameters can be found in *post-processing/aggregation.py*, in the documentation section.
-Alternatively, run  `./aggregation.py -h`.
+**Note:** more details on the script and its parameters can be obtained by running  `./aggregation.py -h`.

 #### Garbage-collection Filtering